-- 1. No more objectionable noise, smoke, dust, litter or odor is emitted from the VRD than a normal neighborhood dwelling; - 2.
-VRDs without private beach access have written permission from all persons with an interest in a private beach access to be used by the VRD or positive action to notify renters of the location and required use of public beach access points will be taken; - 3.
-VRDs using a joint access driveway shall assure that any other private access does not object to the proposed vacation rental dwelling using the private access; - 4.
-Dwellings will be maintained at or above the level of surrounding dwellings in the neighborhood, including landscaping, signage and exterior maintenance; - 5.
-VRDs shall have one off-street parking space for each bedroom in the VRD, but in no case have less than two off-street parking spaces. - 6.
-There are provisions for regular garbage removal from the premises; - 7.
-There shall be a designated local management person immediately available to handle complaints and problems as they arise.
-The name and contact information of the designated local management person shall be kept on file in the Police Department. - 8.
-Compliance with all reporting and accounting requirements of the transient occupancy tax ordinance shall be done.
-(Amended during 2000 codification.) - 9.
-If the VRD activity ceases for a period of one year, as determined by the transient occupancy tax receipts, the VRD permit becomes null and void with no further proceedings. - 10.
+- 7. VRD's without private beach access shall provide written permission from all persons with an interest in a private beach access to be used by the VRD or positive action to notify renters of the location and required use of public beach access points shall be taken; - 8.
+VRD's using a joint access driveway shall provide evidence that all other owners of property utilizing the private access agree to the proposed vacation rental dwelling using the private access; - 9.
+VRD's will be maintained at or above the level of surrounding dwellings in the neighborhood, including landscaping, signage and exterior maintenance; - 10.
+VRD's shall have one off-street parking space for each bedroom in the VRD, but in no case have less than two off-street parking spaces.
+A bedroom is defined as an enclosed sleeping area with a built-in closet.
+Approved off-street parking areas shall be available to accommodate full occupancy of the VRD without the use of on-street parking; - 11.
+Evidence shall be provided ensuring that there is regular garbage removal from the premises; - 12.
+There shall be an owner or designated local management person immediately available to handle complaints and problems on a 24-hour basis.
+The name and contact information of the designated local management person shall be kept on file in the Police Department and Planning Department.
+The owner or management person shall be available by phone and physically able to respond to the VRD within a reasonable time period; - 13.
+Compliance with all reporting and accounting requirements of the transient occupancy tax ordinance shall be done in accordance with the City of Bandon requirements; - 14.
+If the VRD activity ceases for a period of one year, or fails to be rented for more than 10 nights within a calendar year, as determined by the transient occupancy tax receipts and rental documentation, the VRD permit becomes null and void with no further proceedings; - 15.
 Occupancy of any VRD shall not exceed 3 people per bedroom up to a maximum of 10 people.
+The Planning Commission shall determine the maximum occupancy of the VRD based upon bedrooms, parking, overall home floor plan and site plan, and other factors determined by the Commission based upon neighborhood characteristics outlined in item 6 above and others deemed significant.
+The occupancy determined by the Planning Commission may be less than the maximum allowed - 16.
+VRD's require a conditional use permit (CUP).
+All criteria for a CUP must be addressed and included as part of the application materials.
+The applicant shall also address the surrounding neighborhood and provide information how the proposed VRD is appropriate given the specific characteristics of the neighborhood.